We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 Does Premier Health Care have a policy on staff that work across multiple care facilities?

-The Victorian experience in Aged Care has shown that there is a greater risk of wider and faster spread of COVID-19 amongst staffing populations that work across multiple care facilities.
+COVID-19 outbreaks across the country have shown that there is a greater risk of wider and faster spread of COVID-19 amongst staffing populations that work across multiple care facilities.
 In line with Emergency Management Directions in both SA and Qld, Premier Health Care aims to ensure, to the extent possible, that staff do not work across multiple homes.
+However, to ensure continuity of care 24/7, this may not always be possible.

 Records of any secondary locations of employment for all employees, contractors and volunteers is stored for quick reference in the event of an outbreak and for contact tracing purposes.
-In South Australia, from 27 August 2020 personal care workers are not permitted to work across more than one aged care facility.
+At the commencement of each shift, staff are required to disclose any secondary places of work that they have attended in the prior 14 days.

 Can I take my family member for an outing?